-Distress is harmful and implies an external – and usually temporary – cause of great physical or mental strain.
+Distress implies an external – and usually temporary – cause of great physical or mental strain.
 If temporary, the distress can be relieved by taking positive action to avoid continuing the strain.
 Often within the caring situation the strain and therefore distress are prolonged, and it frequently feels there is no let up.
 The hormones relating to distress are adrenaline and cortisol.

 The stress hormones

 Adrenaline is produced by the adrenal glands which are situated at the top of the kidneys.
 Maybe we have heard the term “adrenaline junkie”, a person who loves the thrill of dangerous activity because of the adrenaline high it gives them.